arkime/arkimeweb/_wiki/wise.md

 Starting with Arkime 3.0, there can no longer be a section named `[right-click]` in the wise.ini file if you want to use the WISE Config UI.
 It is recommended you switch to the value-actions source below.

 ### valueactions
-Since 3.0 this source monitors configured files, redis urls, or elasticsearch urls for valueactions (previously right-click) to send to all the viewer instances that connect to this WISE Server.
+Since 3.0 this source monitors configured files, redis urls, or OpenSearch/Elasticsearch urls for valueactions (previously right-click) to send to all the viewer instances that connect to this WISE Server.
 Each file needs to have its own section, with the section name starting with `valueactions:`.
 The format of the monitored files is the same as [WISE](settings#wise).
 It will auto reload the valueactions files if they change.

 Create a `[valueactions:UNIQUENAME]` section to configure {: .mb-0}